Combination tour Kyrgyzstan & Uzbekistan now on offer

 Undoubtedly the most eccentric destination within Central Asia, and therefore the most challenging.
 Turkmenistan is an outsider.
 A very closed country in which the possibilities for traveling around freely are limited.
 The good news is that there are few visitors, obtaining a visa is usually not a problem.
 However there is plenty of interest to experience, from deserts and it’s tribal inhabitants to excavations sites, and of course the capital Ashgabat.

 In the far southeast of Central Asia the small and mountainous Tajikistan is situated.
 The culture and also the language of the Tajiks is related to the Persians, different from those of the other four countries in the region.
 A famous route through the mountains is the legendary Pamir Highway, from Osh in Kyrgystan to Dushanbe.
 You will find fantastic mountain lakes and hiking opportunities in the Fann Mountains, close to border with Uzbekistan.

 If you do have sufficient time at your disposal, say at least two weeks, you can of course visit a combination of countries in Central Asia.
-The differences between countries are considerable; the nomadic cultures of Kazakhstan and Kyrgyzstan; the old cities, buildings and crafts in Uzbekistan; the desert and excavations in Turkmenistan; and finally the Persian culture of Tajikistan.
+Differences between countries are considerable; nomadic cultures of Kazakhstan and Kyrgyzstan; old cities, buildings and crafts in Uzbekistan; desert and excavations in Turkmenistan; and finally Persian culture of Tajikistan.